gromnitsky/coffee-inline-map/README.md

 ## BUGS

-* Reading from stdin doesn't work in Windows.
+* Reading from stdin is untested under Windows.
+* Untested under iojs.

 ## NEWS

+### 0.6.1

+* node 0.12 is the minimum required version now.
+* _Regression_: reading interactively from stdin isn't supported (pipes are ok).

 ### 0.6.0